johnespitia/Getting-and-Cleaning-Data/README.md

 3. Run the R script [run_analysis.R](run_analysis.R).

-4. The output is tidy data set(tidy.csv) that you can find in your default working directory.
+4. The output is tidy data set(tidy.csv or tidy.txt) that you can find in your default working directory.